egara/buttermanager/README.md

 ### Version 1.1 ###

 - RHEL / Fedora, OpenSUSE / SUSE support added.
-- New window implemented for displaying serious problems related to the proper functioning ob ButterManager.
+- New window implemented for displaying serious problems related to the proper functioning of ButterManager.

 ### Version 1.0 ###